datajerk/ctf-write-ups/hacktivityctf2021/yabo/README.md

 Next is a check for NULLs, if there is a NULL in the payload, it'll bomb out with a disassembly so you can inspect your code.

-Lastly we send the payload and get a shell
+Lastly we send the payload and get a shell.

 Output: